 Potential to Provide Immune System Support

-If this is your first time hearing of the Wim Hof Method, it it all started with a Dutch guy named Wim Hof (aka The Iceman) who became popular for withstanding extreme temperatures and hiking up snowy mountains wearing nothing but shorts by using a blend of meditation techniques and hyperventilation breathing exercises to regulate his body temperature.
+If this is your first time hearing of the Wim Hof Method, it it all started with a Dutch guy named Wim Hof (aka The Iceman) who became popular for withstanding extreme temperatures and hiking up snowy mountains wearing nothing but shorts while using a blend of meditation techniques and hyperventilation breathing exercises to regulate his body temperature.

 Since the initial hype, The Iceman has gone on to participate in research and introduce others to his system of slowly introducing the body to cold temperatures (essentially taking cold showers and working your way to whole-body immersion).

-Among the different paths that have been studied in relation to the Wim Hof Method, a 2014 study published by the Proceedings of the National Academy of Sciences8 found that the combination of cold exposure, breathing exercises, and meditation together can activate the sympathetic nervous system and can provide an epinephrine (aka adrenaline) release that suppresses your body’s natural immune response to fight infections.
+Among the different paths that have been studied in relation to the Wim Hof Method, a 2014 study published by the Proceedings of the National Academy of Sciences8 found that the combination of cold exposure, breathing exercises, and meditation can activate the sympathetic nervous system and can provide an epinephrine (aka adrenaline) release that suppresses your body’s natural immune response to fight infections.

 RELATED: Polar Monkeys Cold Plunge Review